MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODOs

-- [ ] multi-stage build for build portion instead of a different service
-- [ ] add user id on docker image on build step to avoid to have to chown later
+- [ ] do not npm i composer i if dependencies did not change
 - [ ] better handling of unused/dangling/orphan images/containers
 - [ ] explain how to change scripts and generate new a `ez` script with Bashly
-- [ ] add CI/CD pipeline/hooks
+- [ ] explain how to setup github actions
 - [ ] mark project as production ready when 1 month of testing in production is done.
 - [ ] add local source (currently only git is supported)